jmcano50/OpsReadingNotes/401reading9.md

 ## Reading 9
 [What is Public Key Infrastructure (PKI)](https://www.ssh.com/pki/)

-## Name the three main components that makes up PKI.
+## Name the three main components that make up PKI.

 **How would you explain, to a non-technical friend, the role PKI plays in protecting traffic between your browser and a web server?**